BerkeleyLab/uspas_llrf/doc/README.md

 \end{pmatrix}
 $$

 This approach is consistent with the NCO Modulator in many RF-DACs such as the [AD9174 (Figure 79)](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9174.pdf), and the [AMD RFSoC](https://docs.amd.com/r/en-US/pg269-rf-data-converter/RF-DAC-Numerical-Controlled-Oscillator-and-Mixer), where a standalone NCO with configurable frequency and phase is instantiated, allowing 1st or 2nd Nyquist zone modulation.
+For 2nd Nyquist zone operation, most DACs has a Mix-Mode available to increase the amplitude response.

 ## LLRF DSP